fiedl/neography_test/README.md

 ```
 and switch *view mode* (top right button below *documentation*).

-### The Screen Stays Grey

-I can't get the graph display of the web administration tool running in each browser.
+*Please note*, this does not work for me.
+The screen stays grey.
+That's why I'm recommending Neovigator.
+If you have a clue, please help.
+Thanks!

+### Gephi

 An alternative to display the graph, is to [download Gephi](http://gephi.org/users/download/) and install the *neo4j plugin* from *Extras > Plugins* menu.

+Then *import* the graph, which should be located at `neography_test/neo4j/data/graph.db`.

 ## Data Manipulation